backstage/backstage/docs/local-dev/cli-commands.md

 Options:
-  --config <path>  Config files to load instead of app-config.yaml (default: []) --role <name>    Run the command with an explicit package role --check          Enable type checking and linting if available --inspect        Enable debugger in Node.js environments --inspect-brk    Enable debugger in Node.js environments, breaking before code starts
+  --config <path>  Config files to load instead of app-config.yaml (default: []) --role <name>    Run the command with an explicit package role --dist           Run the package from the dist/ directory, applicable to backend packages in local development only --check          Enable type checking and linting if available --inspect        Enable debugger in Node.js environments --inspect-brk    Enable debugger in Node.js environments, breaking before code starts